department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/surviving-spouse.md

 ### Can I get a COE?

-You may be able to get a COE if you’re the spouse of a Veteran, and at least one of the descriptions below is true for that Veteran.
+You may be able to get a COE if you’re the spouse of a Veteran, and at least one of the descriptions below is true for them.

 **At least one of these must be true.
 The Veteran:**